Hepatitis C Virus Infection

 How is the hepatitis C virus spread?

-- From a mother to her baby before or during birth (about 5 per cent of the time).
+- From a mother to her baby before or during birth (about 5 per cent of the time)

 Other, less common ways HCV is spread is through:

-- Sexual intercourse, especially if blood or open sores are present.
+- Sexual intercourse, especially if blood or open sores are present

-- Sharing toothbrushes, dental floss, razors, nail files or other items, which could have tiny amounts of blood on them.
+- Sharing toothbrushes, dental floss, razors, nail files or other items, which could have tiny amounts of blood on them

-At this time, there is no vaccine to prevent people from getting HCV infection.
+There is no vaccine to prevent people from getting HCV infection.

 How is hepatitis C virus not spread?